 Benefits to using a VPN

 - It can secure your network by stopping people, software and web browsers from being able to access your connection.
 That ensures the information you transmit and receive is secure and anonymous.

 - It encrypts your information so it’s useless to anyone who manages to intercept it.

 - Avoid data caps set by your provider that can slow down your internet.

-Protect your network with the eero Plus*, which includes a VPN.
+Protect your network with a whole home system like the eero Plus*, which includes a VPN.